 - It is also reported that using a computer for a long time exposes some people to carpal tunnel pressure levels that may lead to repetitive strain injury to the wrist and hand this was said by David Rampel, Director of the Ergonomics Program at UC San Francisco (News, Bridges, COEH, June 2000).

-- It is reported that increasing use of computers will develop cataract at younger age and in the year 2050, most of the people will be able to read on computer only after laser surgery (News 238-2000).
+- It is reported that increased use of computers will develop cataract at the younger age and in the year 2050, most of the people will be able to read on the computer only after laser surgery (News 238-2000).